 Kuhl goes 6, snaps winless streak as Pirates beat Reds 3-2

+The Pirates’ last back-to-back wins came on May 16-17 against San Diego, which pushed them a season-high nine games over .500 at 26-17.
+They have gone 8-18 since and lost eight straight series.

+”It was good for the team to open up the series with a win and hopefully we can win this series (Saturday),” Kuhl said.

 Kuhl (5-4) gave up two runs, one earned, and six hits while striking out six and walking three.
-It was his first win since May 6 at Milwaukee, a span of seven starts, though Kuhl allowed no more than three runs in any of his previous four outings.
+He allowed no more than three runs in any of his previous four outings.

+”People who say wins are not important for pitchers are people who don’t pitch,” Pirates manager Clint Hurdle said. ”There is value to it.
+Everybody likes a pat on the back.
+Everybody likes a reward.
+I don’t think that’s ever going to change in sport.
+If it does, then it will be time for me to get out.”

 The Pirates pulled ahead 3-2 in the sixth on consecutive sacrifice flies by Starling Marte and Colin Moran off reliever Michael Lorenzen.
 The runs were charged to Harvey (1-5), who was lifted after giving up back-to-back singles to pinch-hitter Elias Diaz and Josh Harrison to start the inning.